 "Free trial bottle - just pay shipping" - Beware of companies who offer "free trial bottles".
 These companies are reportedly scam companies who capture your credit card information and enroll you into a "CBD club" without your authorization, forcing you to incur monthly charges.
 Avoid these scams.

 Miracle Drug Claims - Be wary of a CBD brand that has claimed their products have heal or cure anxiety, arthritis or any other condition.
 These companies are simply violating FDA policies about making claims.
+Thus far, there no studies that show or prove that CBD can cure or heal disease.
+Researches have only noted promising results of how effective CBD can be.
 If they are willing to ignore FDA compliance in an effort to gain profits, can they be trusted to bring you quality products from organic farm practices?

 Selling On Social Media - When buying CBD from social media outlets, there is no certainty or guarantee of the product you will get.
 In addition, there a lot of multi-level marketing companies using these outlets to advertise high-quality CBD products, but in reality have little to no quality assurance or CBD in their products.

 No Third-Party Laboratory Results - Much like the social media issues, anyone can claim to sell CBD Oil.
 Before purchasing any products always make sure third party laboratory results are posted publicly and are up to date.
 Without these test results, there is no way to ensure your products are THC-free and test free of heavy metals.